Oklahoma City, OK

 Permit activity is surging and demand is absorbing it.
 Both sides of the market are running hot — monitor for overheating if liquidity shifts.

-Oklahoma City, OK shows High internal divergence — the metro composite may obscure significant county-level differences.
-Oklahoma County contributes the most structural risk (High Risk, driven by affordability), while McClain County anchors the lower end (Low Risk).
+Oklahoma City, OK shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
+Oklahoma County contributes the most structural risk (High Risk, driven by permits per capita), while Canadian County anchors the lower end (Below Average).

 | County | Score ▼ |